MicrosoftDocs/customer-insights/ci-docs/apis.md

 1. Select **Grant admin consent for...** to complete the app registration.

-1. To access the API without a user signing in, go to [Server-to-server application permissions](#server-to-server-application-permissions).
+1. To access the API without a user signing in, go to [Set server-to-server application permissions](#set-server-to-server-application-permissions).

 You can use the Application/Client ID for this app registration with the [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to obtain a bearer token to send with your request to the API.